-- a The ___ River is currently a tributary of the Mississippi River, but in the past has gone straight to the Gulf of Mexico.
+- d The ___ River is currently a tributary of the Mississippi River, but in the past has gone straight to the Gulf of Mexico.

 5 Multiple Choice Questions

-- More ethnically French; more associated with the Roman Catholic branch of the Christian faith; historically more engaged in trade and banking
+- More ethnically diverse -- cultural gumbo; more associated with the Roman Catholic branch of the Christian faith and Voodoo; historically more engaged in trade and banking

 5 True/False Questions

 Deltaic Plain → The coastline of southeast Louisiana from Pearl River to Marsh Island.

 African-Americans → First brought to north Louisiana as slaves to work on cotton plantations